FriendsOfFlarum/upload/readme.md

 ### donate

-If you're happy with this extension, feel free to [buy me a cup of coffee](https://paypal.me/luceos/5).
+If you're happy with this extension, feel free to [buy me a cup of :coffee: and a :donut:](https://paypal.me/luceos/5) to keep me going.

 ---